ofarrag9/WorkoutFormCounter/README.md

 ## Overview
 Workout Form Counter App is a cutting-edge mobile application designed to monitor and enhance your workout sessions through real-time exercise detection and feedback.
 Leveraging advanced machine learning models with React Native, this app provides a seamless and interactive experience to help you maintain correct form and consistency in your exercises.

+## Demo
+This is how it looks when the app is running and you are working out: [Demo Image](/App/Squat.png)

 ## Features
 - **Real-Time Exercise Detection**: Utilizes your device's camera to detect exercises and monitor your form.
 - **Feedback System**: Offers instant feedback on your workout form and counts repetitions to ensure you're getting the most out of your workout.